fallwith/skyscraper/README.md

 $ sudo make uninstall
 $ cd
 $ rm -Rf skysource
-$ rm -Rf .skyscraper
+$ rm -Rf ~/.skyscraper
 ```
 You might be asked for your sudo password during the processs.
 On RetroPie the default password is `raspberry`.

 ### Windows
 Windows is not officially supported at this time!
-But I do semi-regularly compile and release an unsupported Windows 64-bit version that works just fine.
-Be sure to read the included README from the downloaded file before using it!
+However, you [may roll your own](win32/README.md) Windows 64-bit version that works just fine.
 And just to be clear: You are on your own if you use this version - please don't ask me questions about it.
-Get the Windows version [here](https://github.com/muldjord/skyscraper/releases/download/3.6.12/Skyscraper_3.6.12_unsupported_win_version.zip).
+Use the sources.

 ## How to use Skyscraper
 IMPORTANT!!!
 In order for Skyscraper to work properly, it is necessary to quit your frontend before running it!
 If you're running EmulationStation, you can quit it by pressing F4.

 Remember, you can completely customize the artwork Skyscraper exports.
-Check out the documentation [here](docs/ARTWORK.md).
+Check out the documentation [here](https://gemba.github.io/skyscraper/ARTWORK/).
 If you just want to use the default (pretty cool looking) artwork Skyscraper provides, read on.

 ### A simple use case
-For first-time users I recommend reading the short and to-the-point [use case](docs/USECASE.md).
+For first-time users I recommend reading the short and to-the-point [use case](https://gemba.github.io/skyscraper/USECASE/).
 Please read it and get back here when you got the gist of it.

 ### A quick run-down of Skyscraper
 Skyscraper is a command line tool, and has many, many options for you to fiddle around with.
 I recommend taking a look at all of them to familiarize yourself with the possibilites: